Chas Skelly

-Chas Lucas Skelly (born May 11, 1985) is an American retired mixed martial artist who competed in the featherweight division of the Ultimate Fighting Championship.
+Chas Skelly (born May 11, 1985) is an American retired mixed martial artist who competed in the featherweight division of the Ultimate Fighting Championship.
 A professional since 2009, he has also competed for Bellator MMA and Legacy Fighting Championship.

 Background

 Skelly was born in Bedford, Texas, but moved to Pennsylvania at a young age.
 Skelly began wrestling at the age of five and later moved back to Texas, attending Azle High School where he also played baseball and football, but quit the latter two sports when he was a senior to focus on wrestling.
 He held an overall record of 164-3, was a four-year letterman, and won a state championship during his senior year in 2003 while competing in the 140 lbs. division.
 Skelly continued wrestling at the collegiate level for Oklahoma City University where he earned All-American honors with a 7th-place finish at nationals.
 He began mixed martial arts after he became a wrestling partner for former UFC fighter Johnny Bedford.